muhimasri/nextjs-mui-blog-starter/nextjs-mui-blog/nextjs-mui-blog.md

 }
 ```

 `rehypeSlug` us used in the `rehypePlugins` array to create slugs for the headings.
+In case you dont know what `rehype` is, it's a unified plugin that converts HTML to a structured format that can be manipulated and transformed easily.

 Once we extract the headings, we can render them as a list with anchor links to each heading.
 The `style` attribute is used to indent the list items based on the heading depth.